Aroglobal1/Market-Basket-Analysis-for-E-commerce-/README.md

 ```
 ![image](https://github.com/Aroglobal1/Market-Basket-Analysis-for-E-commerce-/assets/148555924/e3bb908b-4e22-4a2a-bb1a-4a2d6e42045b)

-As shown above, the 'antecedents' and 'consequents' columns reveal items that are purchased together frequently.
-In the first row, it shows that an individual that bought "other vegetables" is also likely to have bought rolls/buns.
+As shown above, the 'antecedents' and 'consequents' columns reveal items that are frequently purchased together.
+In the first row, it shows that an individual that bought "other vegetables" is also likely to buy rolls/buns.

-In order to get the most frequently bought together combined items, there is need to sort the dataset by support, confidence and lift.
+In order to get the most frequently bought-together combined items, there is need to sort the dataset by support, confidence and lift.
 ```python
 # sorting the frequent itemsets bought together
 rules.sort_values(["support", "confidence", "lift"], axis = 0, ascending = False).head(10)